tef/remarkable/README.txt

 Rule 0: \ is the command/escape character. \\ is a literal \

 Rule 1: Line breaks are line breaks, unless preceded with a \
+	Two line breaks are the end of a paragraph.

 Rule 2: Markup directives without text: \name[args][args][...]
 	where args are optional, optionally followed by {} to end command.